apache/tomee/examples/jpa-enumerated/README.md

         NC17
     }

-If `EnumType.STRING` was used, then the enum could be reordered at anytime could instead look as we have defined it originally with ratings starting at `G` and increasing in severity to `NC17` and eventually `UNRATED`.
+If `EnumType.STRING` was used, then the enum could be reordered at anytime and would instead look as we have defined it originally with ratings starting at `G` and increasing in severity to `NC17` and eventually `UNRATED`.
 With `EnumType.ORDINAL` the logical ordering would not have withstood the test of time as new values were added.

 If the order of the enum values is significant to your code, avoid `EnumType.ORDINAL`